Aphorisms for reflection or rejection

 • The ideas from the social sciences are needed outside the university.

-• Everyone’s answer to - “How much money is enough?” - is - “More than I have”.
+• Everyone’s answer to the question, “How much money is enough?”, is “More than I have”.

 • When reading news ask: who is telling me this?
 How do they know?
 What’s in it for them?